BlackStump/Fluidd-install/README.md

 These scripts will install

     * Mainsail Ver 0.0.12
-    * Tornado
-    * Nginx
     * Nginx config for Mainsail
     * Add the Klipper-API to printer.cfg
-    * Change to Arksine Remote API Branch of Klipper
+    * Change to Arksine Moonraker Branch of Klipper

 Cautionary fine print
-I made for my own use and I have tested on a Beaglebone Black with a Debian OS
+I made for my own use and it is experimental, with possiblility it does not work at all

 Usage